1) What is the legal framework governing bribery in Kenya?

 The Bribery Act, No.47 of 2016 (Bribery Act) is the key piece of legislation in Kenya governing bribery.
 It commenced on January 13, 2017.

-Supporting legislation governing the offence includes the Anti-Corruption and Economic Crimes Act, No.3 of 2003 (AECA) which provides for the prevention, investigation and punishment of corruption and economic crimes (which include bribery).
-The Ethics and Anti-Corruption Commission Act, 2011 (EACC) establishes the Ethics and Anti-Corruption Commission which enforces claims arising from bribery offences.
+Supporting legislation governing the offense includes the Anti-Corruption and Economic Crimes Act, No.3 of 2003 (AECA) which provides for the prevention, investigation and punishment of corruption and economic crimes (which include bribery).
+The Ethics and Anti-Corruption Commission Act, 2011 (EACC) establishes the Ethics and Anti-Corruption Commission which enforces claims arising from bribery offenses in the public sector.
+This mandate has been expanded by the Bribery Act to cover the private sector.
+Other supporting legislation includes the Public Officers Ethics Act, 2013 which provides for a Code of Conduct and Ethics for public officers and imposes an obligation to file wealth financial declarations and the Leadership and Integrity Act, 2012 that operationalizes the Constitutional Provisions on National Values and Principles of Governance.

 Any matters under investigation or prosecution prior to the enactment of the Bribery Act will be treated as though instituted under the Bribery Act under Section 27.